thesauravkarmakar/Hexapod-Bluetooth-Controlled/README.md

 This hexapod is controlled via an Android App using bluetooth connection.

 Main componets are:
-Arduino Uno
+Arduino Uno&nbsp;
-High Torque Servo Motors
+High Torque Servo Motors&nbsp;
 HC05 Bluetooth Module